 Once you declare psychology as your major, it is important that you meet with a faculty member for advising on major requirements and career and graduate school issues.
 Any full-time faculty member can advise you on questions pertaining to the psychology major.

 The faculty member below can evaluate courses you have taken at other institutions to determine if they can be transferred to the Psychology major at CSUSM and can answer general advising questions.

 Office: SBSB 3214

 CSUSM also offers academic advising for lower division course work for psychology undergraduate students.
-Students should meet with a College of Arts and Sciences advisor for general education and graduation requirements.
+Students should meet with a College of Humanities, Arts, Behavioral and Social Sciences advisor for general education and graduation requirements.
 Appointments to see an advisor can be made via the Academic Advising website.

 Psychology lower division undergraduate advisor: